‘This is disgusting:’ Lawmakers grill DoD about poor military housing conditions

 The latest hearing stems from a U.S. Government Accountability Office (GAO) report we told you about late last year that exposed pest infestations, mold, and other problems at the barracks.

-The findings from the report cautioned that poor conditions are affecting the readiness and mental health of service members.
+The findings from the report cautioned the poor conditions are affecting readiness and mental health of service members.

 “Who was fired?
 Who was held accountable?”
 Waltz asked Brendan Owens, Assistant Secretary of Defense for Energy, Installations, and Environment.